rodrigodelmonte/creators-network-docs/source/api.rst

 Publishing content
 ------------------

-Once you are set up and have an authentication token, you can publish an article to Onefootball.
+Once you are set up and have an authentication token, you can publish an article to OneFootball.

 Publishing an article